vepeti/Jellyfish/README.md

 ## Include

 You can include another template files.
 The included templates parsed too, like the parent.
+The chained includes are supported too, unlimited depth.

 Example:
 ```